Free educational and cultural experiences

 Artists Repertory Theatre: Pass admits two adults.
 Contact the Box Office to redeem tickets.
 Tickets are non-transferrable to different performance date nor ticket holder.
 Artists Repertory Theatre’s mission is to produce intimate, provocative theatre and provide a home for artists and audiences to take creative risks.

 Hollywood Theatre: Pass admits two people to a regular priced screening.
+Excludes first-run movies, live performances, guest appearances, 70mm screenings, and other special events.
 Seating based on availability.
-Excludes new releases and special events.
 The Hollywood Theatre is Portland's historic nonprofit theater, showing classic and contemporary films on digital, 35mm, and 70mm.

 Literary Arts: Pass admits two adults.
 The mission of Literary Arts is to engage readers, support writers, and inspire the next generation with great literature.